jestasjovin/Attention_is_All_You_Need_by_Vaswani/Notes/0. Intro: Linear Layer & Activation Functions/info.md

 - The **Multi-Head Attention** uses linear layers to transform the input queries, keys, and values.
 - After the attention operation, the results are passed through a **Layer Normalization** step.
 - Then, a **Feedforward Network** (uses linear layers) is applied.

+# Observations

+As i learn and do some projects ,I got to understand that  everything should be about what we learn from the data, what to predict from the data, is it worth it.
+Do we really need a model or just a standard algorthms.